jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 Name Lookup:  0.067417s |  Time to Connect:  0.155489s |  Time To Transfer:  0.155552s |  Time To First Byte:  0.316172s |  Total Time:  0.840259s
 Name Lookup:  0.004208s |  Time to Connect:  0.088712s |  Time To Transfer:  0.088801s |  Time To First Byte:  0.245562s |  Total Time:  0.761126s
 ```
+### Comments
+With AWS Global Accelerator endpoint, cURL was in average 70%, 67% and 61% faster than respectively Tokyo, Dublin and Oregon ALB endpoints (from my location).

 ## Measuring RTT
 Throughput measurements help identify any congestion and/or packet loss experienced on a network and is a great measure of performance.
 If you want to test from a specific client, there are two ways which we suggest you use to measure the throughput: